 - Find the building exits nearest your classrooms, residential room, or office.

 - Do not block access to extinguishers or fire exits.

-- Report to your RA, HD, or Security all extinguishers that are missing, damaged, or have been discharged, and any other damaged or malfunctioning fire safety equipment.
+- Report to Campus Safety and Security all extinguishers that are missing, damaged, or have been discharged, and any other damaged or malfunctioning fire safety equipment.

-- Never tamper with a smoke detector or other fire safety equipment.
-Tampering with any fire equipment may result in suspension from the College and in criminal prosecution.
+- Never tamper with a smoke detector or other fire equipment.
+Tampering with any fire

 - When the fire alarm sounds, leave the building quickly.

-- Take fire alarms seriously; you never know whether the alarm was activated by an actual fire.
+- Take fire drills seriously; you never know whether the alarm was activated by an actual fire.
 If there is no fire, practicing proper emergency response may save lives in the future.

 Evacuation Due to Fire

 In every campus building, evacuation procedures are posted, and fire exits are marked.
 Evacuation maps are posted only in the residence halls (Freer, Hundley, Montgomery, Shackelford, Tate, and Westover Halls).
 In case of fire or other emergency warranting building evacuation:

 - Activate the fire alarm system.